What controls star formation in the central 500 pc of the Galaxy?: Discussion

+We now compare the CMZ to galactic star formation relations as a function of spatial scale to distinguish between the above localized-starburst and global-starburst scenarios.
+While it is tempting to go one step further and modify galactic star formation relations to accommodate our proposed scenario in its entirety, this is not feasible because the position in the $\{\Sigma,\Sigma_{\rm SFR}\}$ plane of the CMZ and its constituent parts strongly evolves with time.
+Such a modification would require quantifying the cycle of Figure~\ref{fig:schem} through space and time from the single snapshot we can presently observe.

+The conversion of the proposed cycle to observables is well beyond the scope of this paper, but Figure~\ref{fig:schem} shows a qualitative illustration.
+The global gas surface density mainly samples stage~\ref{pt:accum}, whereas the star formation rate surface density traces stage~\ref{pt:burst} of the cycle.
+During these stages, the CMZ should lie below and above the galactic star formation relations, respectively, by an amount that depends on the detailed physics of the system.

+As illustrated in Figure~\ref{fig:schem}, observations of the gas and SFR surface densities very indirectly probe the physics of star formation, because their relation to the actual volume densities of star-forming gas and young stars depends on several factors.
+Observational limitations such as the spatial resolution, the sensitivity, and possible tracer biases lead to measurement uncertainties in the derivation of the relevant physical quantities.
+For instance, unresolved stars and gas may not be occupying the same volume \citep[e.g. due to different filling factors or porosities,][]{silk97}, and the sampling of the gas (PDF) and the star formation may be incomplete (the degree of which depends on the adopted tracers).
+Notwithstanding these complications, we attempt a comparison of the CMZ to galactic star formation relations to characterise the cyclic processes that govern the evolution of the CMZ.

-Verifying our proposed scenario using galactic scaling relations alone is not straightforward.
-One qualitative constraint follows from Figure~\ref{fig:kslaw}, which shows that on a certain length scale ($\Delta R=230~{\rm pc}$) the CMZ fits the empirical Schmidt-Kennicutt relation of equation~(\ref{eq:sflaw}).
-It may be that on such a spatial scale, all of the stages~\ref{pt:inflow}--\ref{pt:burst} are being sampled.
-However, even when averaged over 230~pc, the CMZ does not fit the Silk-Elmegreen relation of equation~(\ref{eq:sflawomega}). {\citet{krumholz12a} recently proposed that a universal star formation relation is obtained by substituting $\Omega\rightarrow1/t_{\rm sf}$ in equation~(\ref{eq:sflawomega}), where the star formation time-scale $t_{\rm sf}$ is either set by the local (GMC) or global (galactic) dynamical time-scale, whichever is the shortest.
-If we account for the long condensation time-scale of GMCs and hence increase $t_{\rm sf}$ by a factor of $Q_{\rm gas}$ (as in the Toomre regime of \citealt{krumholz12a}), we see that the 230~pc-integrated CMZ fits a modified Silk-Elmegreen relation $\Sigma_{\rm SFR}=A_{\rm SE}\Sigma\Omega/Q_{\rm gas}$.
-The 1.3$^\circ$ cloud and the 100-pc ring do not, and in the framework of the cycle of Figure~\ref{fig:schem} this is because on such small scales the episodicity of star formation is important.}
+One quantitative constraint follows from Figure~\ref{fig:kslaw}, which shows that on a certain length scale ($\Delta R=230~{\rm pc}$) the CMZ fits the empirical Schmidt-Kennicutt relation of equation~(\ref{eq:sflaw}), although it does not satisfy the Silk-Elmegreen relation of equation~(\ref{eq:sflawomega}). \citet{krumholz12a} recently proposed that a universal star formation relation is obtained by modifying the Silk-Elmegreen relation.
+They substitute $\Omega\rightarrow1/t_{\rm sf}$ in equation~(\ref{eq:sflawomega}), where the star formation time-scale $t_{\rm sf}$ is either set by the local (GMC) or global (galactic) dynamical time-scale, whichever is the shortest.
+If we account for the long condensation time-scale of GMCs and hence assume that $t_{\rm sf}\sim t_{\rm grav}\sim Q_{\rm gas}/\kappa$ (as in the Toomre regime of \citealt{krumholz12a}), we see that the 230~pc-integrated CMZ fits a modified Silk-Elmegreen relation: